 A portion of the investments of the Plan is held in the Master Trust, which consists of the assets of the Plan, the Intel Contribution Plan, and the Intel Pension Plan.
 The Master Trust includes multiple master trust investment accounts, in which different combinations of the above-mentioned plans invest.
-In 2016 and 2015, the Plan participated in all 13 master trust accounts.
-Each participating plan shares in the assets and earnings of the master trust investment accounts based on its respective interest in each master trust investment accounts.
+In 2017 and 2016, the Plan participated in all 13 master trust accounts.
+Each participating plan shares in the assets and earnings of the master trust investment accounts based on its respective interest in each master trust investment account.
 See Note 3, "Investments," for the details of the investments held and investment income of the master trust investment accounts.
-The investments and activities of each master trust investment accounts will engage in all of the investments or activities described.
+The investments and activities of each master trust investment account are specified; however, not all of the master trust investment accounts will engage in all of the investments or activities described.

 Investments held in the Master Trust and the Plan are stated at fair value, except for fully benefit-responsive investment contracts, which are presented at contract value.
 See Note 4, "Fair Value," for discussion on fair value measurements.
 Within the Stable Value Fund, the Plan holds investment contracts.
-See Note 5, "Investment Contracts" for discussion on valuation of the investment contracts.
+See Note 5, "Investment Contracts", for discussion on valuation of the investment contracts.

 The fair value of corporate stock, preferred stock, and exchange traded funds are determined using the last reported sales price as of the valuation date.
 Mutual funds are valued at quoted market prices in an active market.
 Participation units in common collective trust funds are valued using net asset value per unit, based upon the fair value of the underlying investments.
 There are no future commitments on any of the common collective trust funds.
-Marketable and non-marketable limited partnerships and corporations are valued based on the net asset value per share, without further adjustment.
+Non-marketable limited partnerships and corporations are valued based on the net asset value per share, without further adjustment.